Inherent requirements at Macquarie

 To successfully complete a course at Macquarie, you need to be able to meet all the inherent requirements.
 If you are applying for a course, you should read the inherent requirements carefully to ensure you are able to meet them.

-If you have a disability or chronic health condition, you are encouraged to register with the Disability Service to meet with a member of the Disability team who can assess your needs and identify what support you may need at University.
+If you have a disability or chronic health condition, you are encouraged to register with the Accessibility Service to meet with a member of the Accessibility team who can assess your needs and identify what support you may need at University.
 The staff will work with you and your faculty to determine the reasonable adjustments to assist you to meet the inherent requirements.
-In the case where it is determined that inherent requirements cannot be met with reasonable adjustments, the Disability Service can provide guidance regarding other study options.
+In the case where it is determined that inherent requirements cannot be met with reasonable adjustments, the Accessibility Service can provide guidance regarding other study options.

 If you have any other concerns about your ability to participate in aspects of the course you should contact your course convenor.

-You can contact the Disability Service at Campus Wellbeing on 9850 7497 if you have any questions relating to the assessment and implementation of Disability supports, Reasonable adjustments or Inherent requirements.
+You can contact the Accessibility Service at Student Wellbeing on 9850 7497 if you have any questions relating to the assessment and implementation of disability supports, reasonable adjustments or inherent requirements.

-All students with a disability and/or health condition are encouraged to register with the disability service via the online Disability registration form.
+All students with a disability and/or health condition are encouraged to register with the accessibility service via the online Accessibility registration form.